 DOSAGE AND ADMINISTRATION

 CIPRO XR and ciprofloxacin immediate-release tablets are not interchangeable.
-Cipro XR should be administered orally once daily as described in the following Dosage Guidelines table:
+Cipro XR should beadministered orally once daily (Table 1).

-Patients whose therapy is started with CIPRO I.V. for urinary tract infections may be switched to CIPRO XR when clinically indicated at the discretion of the physician.
+Patients whose therapy is started with CIPRO IV for UTIs may be switched to CIPRO XR when clinically indicated at the discretion of the physician.

-CIPRO XR should be administered at least 2 hours before or 6 hours after antacids containing magnesium or aluminum, as well as sucraliate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, metal cations such as iron, and multivitamin preparations with zinc.
-Although CIPRO XR may be taken with meals that include milk, concomitant administration with dairy products alone, or with calcium-fortified products should be avoided, since decreased absorption is possible.
-A 2-hour window between substantial calcium intake ( > 800 mg) and dosing with CIPRO XR is recommended.
-CIPRO XR should be swallowed whole.
-DO NOT SPLIT, CRUSH, OR CHEW THE TABLET.
-(See CLINICAL PHARMACOLOGY, Drug-drug Interactions, PRECAUTIONS: DRUG INTERACTIONS and PATIENT INFORMATION.)
+- CIPRO XR should be administered at least 2 hours before or 6 hours after antacids containing magnesium or aluminum, polymeric phosphate binders (for example, sevelamer, lanthanum carbonate), as well as sucralfate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, metal cations such as iron, and multivitamin preparations with zinc [see DRUG INTERACTIONS].

 Impaired Renal Function